 You might want to get a book on daily life in Bible times such as Everyday Life in Bible Times or Manners and Customs of the Bible or Handbook of Life in Bible Times.
 Try to get one with a relatively recent date.

-Digging for Insights: Using Archaeology to Study the Bible.
-John F. Brug from the list above also deals with some of these issues.
-There are lots of web sites on this topic.
+Digging for Insights: Using Archaeology to Study the Bible by John F. Brug from the list above also deals with some of these issues.
+There are lots of web sites on geography and archaeology.
+Google items of interest.

 Doctrine